 Table of Contents:

 Unlike human healthcare, pet dental insurance is not sold separately; rather, it's included as a feature within most traditional pet insurance plans.
-In most cases, owners pay a monthly fee toward their annual premium and receive reimbursement for a certain percentage of upfront vet costs paid for out of pocket once they've met their deductible.
+In most cases, owners pay a monthly fee toward their annual premium and receive reimbursement for a certain percentage of unexpected vet costs once they've met their deductible.

 Note that not all pet insurance plans cover the cost of dental treatments, nor are all treatments covered, so it's important to carefully compare the details of each policy to ensure you find the right solution.